Worklytics/psoxy/docs/guides/psoxy-test-tool.md

 Node.js testing tool for Worklytics Psoxy.

-This folder contains Node.js scripts to help you test your Worklytics Psoxy deploy.
+We provide a collection of Node.js scripts to help you test your Worklytics Psoxy deploy.
 The requirements to be able to run the scripts are [Node.js] (version >=16) and [npm] (version >=8).
 First of all, install the npm dependencies: `npm i`.

 The primary tool is a command line interface (CLI) script that allows you to execute "Psoxy Test Calls" to your Worklytics Psoxy instance.
 Check all the available options by running `node cli-call.js -h` (*).

 We also provide a script to test "Psoxy bulk instances": they consist of an input bucket, an output one, and the Psoxy instance itself.
 The script allows you to upload a comma-separated values file (CSV) to the input bucket, it will check that the Psoxy has processed the file and have written it to the output bucket removing all Personal Identifiable Information (PII) from the file (as per Psoxy rules).
 Check available options by running `node cli-file-upload.js -h` (*).

 A third script lets you check your Psoxy instance logs: `node cli-logs.js -h` (*).

 (*) Options may vary depending on whether you've deployed the Worklytics Psoxy to Amazon Web Services ([AWS]) or Google Cloud Platform ([GCP]).

 ## Psoxy Test Call: AWS
 Assuming that you've successfully deployed the Psoxy to AWS, and you've configured [Google Calendar] as data source, let's see an example: